White Sands National Park Guide

 White Sands was established as a national monument in 1933 and redesignated as a national park on December 20, 2019.
 Its protected story includes geology, desert ecology, ancient footprints, military history, nearby communities, and long-standing Indigenous connections to the Tularosa Basin.

-White Sands National Park Hiking and Backpacking
+White Sands National Park Backpacking

 The official NPS Hiking page covers the main marked trails, including Interdune Boardwalk, Playa Trail, Dune Life Nature Trail, Backcountry Camping Trail, and Alkali Flat Trail.
 Even short routes can become difficult in high heat or strong wind, and dune travel can make landmarks harder to read than expected.